MDK-Packs/vscode-cmsis-solution-docs/docs/importuv.md

 The conversion *does not work* with Arm Compiler 5-based projects.
 Only projects using Arm Compiler 6 can be converted.

-!!!
-Workaround
+**Solution**

 Update an Arm Compiler 5 project to Arm Compiler 6 in Keil μVision, then convert the project to a CMSIS solution in VS Code.

 !!!
 Note
     For more information, see the